Two videos show the

 use cam-based mechanisms to tighten (and loosen) ropes under considerable load mostly for

 climbing, rappelling, and as tie-downs.
-See the Version 1.0 Parts and Directions

-page for an alternative part to the "rope ratchets" if they are not available.
 One advantage of using the "rope ratchets"

 is that they come with